RoboMico/blogsite/_posts/2024-01-20-the-seaside-en.md

 ## Footnotes

-[^1]: A **photothermal power plant** is a clean energy power plant that collects the sun's thermal energy and uses molten salts as the heat-conducting medium.
+[^1]: A **photothermic power plant** is a clean energy power plant that collects the sun's thermal energy and uses molten salts as the heat-conducting medium.
 They are common to see on Mars.
 [^2]: Rainfall and sea breezes can carry trace amounts of radioactive substances from the ocean inland, and it takes at least 30 Earth days (720 hours) for the resulting radiation effects to be reduced to a safe level.